Bucky (Marvel Comics): Other versions

 In the DC Comics/Marvel Comics one-shot intercompany crossover Batman/Captain America (Dec.
-1996), written and drawn by John Byrne and set during World War II, Bucky briefly takes Dick Grayson/Robin's place as Batman's sidekick, while Robin becomes Captain America's sidekick.
+1996), written and drawn by John Byrne and set during World War II, Bucky briefly takes Dick Grayson's place as Batman's sidekick, while Robin becomes Captain America's sidekick.
 In this alternate reality (set in one of DC Comics' numerous "Elseworlds" continuities), Bucky dies (off-page) as he had done in numerous Avengers and Captain America recollections.

-In the alternate reality of the five-issue Bullet Points miniseries (Jan.-May 2005), James Barnes never teams up with Steve Rogers as the Super-Soldier program was never activated.
+In the alternate reality of the five-issue Bullet Points miniseries (Jan.-May 2005), Bucky Barnes never teams up with Steve Rogers as the Super-Soldier program was never activated.
 However, Rogers volunteers for the 'Iron Man' program and as such, saves Barnes and several fellow soldiers from an advancing tank during the battle of Guadalcanal.
 Unfortunately he is not swift enough to save Barnes from severe damage to his legs.

-In the alternate timeline of the 2005 "House of M" storyline, James Buchanan Barnes is one of the United States government agents (alongside Mimic and Nuke) sent to Genosha to kill Magneto and as many of his followers as possible.
+In the alternate timeline of the 2005 "House of M" storyline, Bucky Barnes is one of the United States government agents (alongside Mimic and Nuke) sent to Genosha to kill Magneto and as many of his followers as possible.
 Nuke and Mimic served as a distraction while Agent Barnes sneaked into Magneto's headquarters; and though he fatally stabs Professor Xavier, Bucky was killed by Magneto.

-In the second issue of the crossover miniseries Marvel Zombies vs. The Army of Darkness, a zombified Winter Soldier appears and attempts to devour Dazzler.
-This version of the Winter Soldier is ultimately killed by Ash Williams, who shoots his head off with his "boomstick", even having shot off his bionic arm.
+In the second issue of the crossover miniseries Marvel Zombies vs. The Army of Darkness, a zombified Winter Soldier appears and attempts to devour Dazzler before Ash Williams kills him.